z9fr/hack-gmail/README.md

 ![screenshot](https://github.com/d4az/hack-gmail/blob/master/demo/demo3.png)

-# You need to have python 3 pre-install.
+# You need to have python 3 pre-installed
 To check your python version, go terminal and search.

     $ python3 --version

-# In case You Don't Have Python Pre-Istalled
+# In case You Don't Have Python Pre-installed

 If you have Ubuntu 16.10 or newer you can easily install python3 using the following commands.